vippsas/vipps-magento/INSTALL.md

 # Configuration

 The Vipps Payment module can be easily configured to meet business expectations of your web store.
-This section will show you how to configure the extension via Magento® Admin.
+This section will show you how to configure the extension via `Magento Admin`.

 From Magento Admin navigate to `Store` -> `Configuration` -> `Sales` -> `Payment Methods` section.
 On the Payments Methods page the Vipps Payments method should be listed together with other installed payment methods in a system.